Our Inpatient Ward

 Staying at St Peter & St James Hospice

 Many people have a short stay on our ward to get difficult symptoms such as pain or breathlessness under control.
-A short period of inpatient care can make a real difference to how someone feels; nearly half of our inpatients come in and return home feeling more comfortable.
+A short period of inpatient care can make a real difference to how someone feels; nearly half of those who come to stay on the ward return home feeling more comfortable.
 Others may come in for end of life care.
 While you are with us, it is helpful to discuss your preferences regarding your care as there may be specific treatments you would like to accept, or others you would like to decline.
 If you’re unsure, our doctors and nurses will be happy to talk through your concerns and offer their advice.

 What happens when I stay at St Peter & St James Hospice?